willosagiede-dev/peakstone-infra/README.md

   - Name: PeakStone via pgCat
   - Host: pgcat
   - Port: 6432
-  - Username: DB_APP_USER from .env
+  - Username: POSTGRES_SUPERUSER from .env
-  - Password: DB_APP_PASS from .env
+  - Password: POSTGRES_SUPERPASS from .env
   - Database: POSTGRES_DB from .env (optional, can leave blank)

 Notes
-- If a localhost port is taken, edit infra/docker-compose.local.yml and change the left-hand port.
+- If a localhost port is taken, edit docker-compose.local.yml and change the left-hand port.
 - For production/Dokploy, don’t use the local override.
 Use the main compose (and optional pinned override) with Traefik.

 ## Production Postgres Image (GHCR)